drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

  - the topless graphics existed, but the tilemap that displayed them was broken, possibly half-finished or half-removed
  - the topless graphics/tilemap were not used by any code, so it was impossible to know exactly context they were displayed
- - the Game Over screen after the secret staff roll displayed a unique "I Love You" string and called the code to display the girl, but referenced a non-existent entry in her animation table which resulted in her not actually appearing
+ - the Game Over screen after the secret staff roll displayed a unique "I Love You" string and called the code to display Caddie-chan, but referenced a non-existent entry in her animation table which resulted in her not actually appearing

 The World version answers all of these at once.